rooseveltframework/teddy/README.md

 Documentation
 ===

-Here's some examples of to write Teddy templates:
+Here's some examples of how to write Teddy templates:

 Includes
 ---